Lesterpaintstheworld/aider/website/docs/config/adv-model-settings.md

 {: .tip }
-Use a fully qualified model name with a `provider/` at the front in the `.aider_nova.model.metadata.json` file.
+Use a fully qualified model name with a `provider/` at the front in the `.aider.model.metadata.json` file.
 For example, use `deepseek/deepseek-chat`, not just `deepseek-chat`.

 ## Model settings

-aider_nova has a number of settings that control how it works with different models.
+aider has a number of settings that control how it works with different models.
 These model settings are pre-configured for most popular models.
-But it can sometimes be helpful to override them or add settings for a model that aider_nova doesn't know about.
+But it can sometimes be helpful to override them or add settings for a model that aider doesn't know about.

 To do that,
-create a `.aider_nova.model.settings.yml` file in one of these locations:
+create a `.aider.model.settings.yml` file in one of these locations:

 - Your home directory.
 - The root if your git repo.
-- The current directory where you launch aider_nova.
+- The current directory where you launch aider.
 - Or specify a specific file with the `--model-settings-file <filename>` switch.

 If the files above exist, they will be loaded in that order.